 MIT reviews reports available publicly such Australasian Survey of Student Engagement (AUSSE) to inform its student experience plan.

-In a nutshell, the aim of student engagement is to prioritise educational strategies and teaching techniques that takes into account the students’ intellectual, emotional, behaviour and social factors that may enhance learning for students.
-This in turn may develop the student to fit easily in a working environment outside of the MIT campuses.
+In a nutshell, the aim of student engagement is to prioritise educational strategies and teaching techniques that takes into account the students’ intellectual, emotional, behavioural and social factors that may also enhance learning for students.
+This in turn may prepare the students for entering a working environment outside of the MIT campuses.